Skip to content

 Develop a Ballerina Service

-Choreo offers the flexibility to develop and deploy applications in a language of your preference.
-This guide demonstrates how to leverage Choreo to deploy a service component that exposes a REST API using the Ballerina language.
-No prior knowledge of the Ballerina language is required to follow this guide.
+Choreo allows you to develop and deploy applications using your preferred programming language.
+This guide demonstrates how to deploy a service component that exposes a REST API using the Ballerina language.
+No prior knowledge of Ballerina is required to follow this guide.

-REST API is a web service that adheres to the Representational State Transfer (REST) principles and utilizes HTTP methods to access and manage resources.
-By following this guide, you will build a service component in Ballerina that can be deployed on Choreo and utilized by any HTTP client application.
+A REST API is a web service that adheres to Representational State Transfer (REST) principles, using HTTP methods to access and manage resources.
+This guide walks you through building a Ballerina service component, deploying it on Choreo, and testing it with an HTTP client application.

 In this guide, you will:

-• Build a simple greeting service.
-The greeter service has a single resource named “greet” and accepts a single query parameter as input.
+• Build a simple greeting service using a sample implementation.
+The service has a single resource named greet that accepts a query parameter as input.

 • Test the service.